Reactive Dog Training in Kent

-Reactive Dog Training Kent - Barking, Lunging & Lead Reactivity
+Reactive Dog Training Kent for Barking, Lunging and Lead Reactivity

-Our work uses professional behaviour modification, clear handler coaching and safety-first programmes so progress is built around your dog's real triggers rather than an artificial class environment.
+Our approach uses professional behaviour modification, clear handler coaching and safety-first programmes so progress is built around your dog’s real triggers rather than an artificial class environment.

 Reactive dog behaviour can look different depending on the dog, the trigger and the emotional driver behind the reaction.
 Common signs include: